 Elm Caden is a Shard of the Empress, an operative who works outside the military hierarchies and carries the authority of the Throne.

 Like most Shards, Caden was identified early on in life as a potential candidate for the programme.
-After selection he was essentially adopted by the Imperial Court, and his family started to receive a stipend from the Imperial Combine when he left to attend the Imperial War College.
+After selection he was essentially adopted by the Imperial Court, and his family started to receive a stipend from the Imperial Combine when he left to attend the War College on Kelvestyr.

 As a Shard, Caden is afforded extraordinary latitude.
 He has traveled farther even than many in the Imperial Navy, and seen things few others ever will.
 His missions are varied, and his many strange, fascinating, and horrifying experiences have made him a reserved and perceptive person.